 Learn how to make pop up cards for any occasion with this simple pop up card template.
 Use the included illustrations or make your own to make your 3D card totally personalized and perfect for giving!

-What do you need to make a 3D card….
+What do you need to make a 3D pop up card….

 All you need for these 3D pop up cards is paper and something to add color with!
 That makes these 3D cards an inexpensive and easy project for kids of any age!